You are here:

-Nothing in this Act or any IPP (Information Privacy Principle) applies in respect of the collection, holding management, use, disclosure or transfer of personal information
+Nothing in this Act or any Information Privacy Principle (IPP) or any data security standard applies in respect of the collection, holding management, use, disclosure or transfer of personal information

-(a) in relation to its or his or her judicial or quasi-judicial functions, by:
+(a) in relation to its or the holder's judicial or quasi-judicial functions, by:

 (ii) the holder of a judicial or quasi-judicial office or other office pertaining to a court or tribunal in his or her capacity as the holder of that office; or